Career Access Mentoring for Students

 I am away for 1-2 months during the year.
 Can I still participate in Career Access Mentoring?

 Possibly.
-You must make this known in the expression of interest, as there are minimum meeting requirements to be met for successful completion of the program.
+You must make this known in your registration, as there are minimum meeting requirements to be met for successful completion of the program.

 What will I discuss with my mentor?

 As a student in a mentee-driven program, it is up to you and your peer (if applicable) to negotiate and set topics.
 Use this as an opportunity to tailor meetings toward your current career goals or questions.
-All participants will receive a program handbook, containing suggested topics, sample meeting plans and supplementary mentoring information, should you find it useful for your meetings.
+All participants will receive a program handbook, containing suggested topics, sample meeting plans and supplementary mentoring information.
 Some topics that you may wish to discuss with your mentor include:

 - Networking and interview skills